apache/parquet-format/Encodings.md

 This is a bit-packed only encoding, which is deprecated; it has been replaced by the [RLE/bit-packing](#RLE) hybrid encoding.
 Each value is encoded back to back using a fixed width.
 There is no padding between values (except for the last byte, which is padded with 0s).
-For example, if the max repetition level was 3 (2 bits) and the max definition level as 3 (2 bits), to encode 30 values, we would have 30 * 2 = 60 bits = 8 bytes.
+For example, if the max repetition level was 3 (2 bits) and the max definition level was 3 (2 bits), to encode 30 values, we would have 30 * 2 = 60 bits = 8 bytes.

 This implementation is deprecated because the [RLE/bit-packing](#RLE) hybrid is a superset of this implementation.